 When my sons were young, they had to advertise the old fashioned way with paper flyers.
 (It still works!)
 However, today there are even better ways to advertise.
-For instance, my neighborhood has a social media network called Nextdoor.com.
-It’s kind of like a Facebook just for the neighborhood.
-(You can also include all the neighborhoods in your area.)
-It is a perfect place for you to post jobs your child will do!
-I constantly get emails from my neighbors letting me know their child babysits, or pet sits, or will water your plants while you’re on vacation.
+For instance, there are all kinds of social media platforms to advertise on now.
 You might also be able to advertise in your neighborhood’s newsletters or post a flyer on the bulletin board of your neighborhood clubhouse.

 Ready for ideas?
 Here are 30 great ideas for how your child can earn money.
 (Be sure to check for local and neighborhood regulations.)